 59

-(1) The administrator of a company may do anything necessary or expedient for the management of the affairs, business and property of the company.
+(1) The education administrator of a further education body may do anything necessary or expedient for the management of the affairs, business and property of the further education body.

-(2) A provision of this Schedule which expressly permits the administrator to do a specified thing is without prejudice to the generality of sub-paragraph (1).
+(2) A provision of this Schedule which expressly permits the education administrator to do a specified thing is without prejudice to the generality of sub-paragraph (1).

-(3) A person who deals with the administrator of a company in good faith and for value need not inquire whether the administrator is acting within his powers.
+(3) A person who deals with the education administrator of a further education body in good faith and for value need not inquire whether the education administrator is acting within his powers.

 60

-[(1)] The administrator of a company has the powers specified in Schedule 1 to this Act.
+(1) The education administrator of a further education body has the powers specified in Schedule 1 to this Act (reading references in that Schedule to the company as references to the further education body).

-[(2) But the power to sell, hire out or otherwise dispose of property is subject to any regulations that may be made under paragraph 60A.]

-[60A

-(1) The Secretary of State may by regulations make provision for--

-(a) prohibiting, or

-(b) imposing requirements or conditions in relation to,

-the disposal, hiring out or sale of property of a company by the administrator to a connected person in circumstances specified in the regulations.

-(2) Regulations under this paragraph may in particular require the approval of, or provide for the imposition of requirements or conditions by--

-(a) creditors of the company,

-(b) the court, or

-(c) a person of a description specified in the regulations.

-(3) In sub-paragraph (1), "connected person", in relation to a company, means--

-(a) a relevant person in relation to the company, or

-(b) a company connected with the company.

-(4) For the purposes of sub-paragraph (3)--

-(a) "relevant person", in relation to a company, means--

-(i) a director or other officer, or shadow director, of the company;

-(ii) a non-employee associate of such a person;

-(iii) a non-employee associate of the company;

-(b) a company is connected with another if any relevant person of one is or has been a relevant person of the other.

-(5) In sub-paragraph (4), "non-employee associate" of a person means a person who is an associate of that person otherwise than by virtue of employing or being employed by that person.

-(6) Subsection (10) of section 435 (extended definition of company) applies for the purposes of sub-paragraphs (3) to (5) as it applies for the purposes of that section.

-(7) Regulations under this paragraph may--

-(a) make different provision for different purposes;

-(b) make incidental, consequential, supplemental and transitional provision.

-(8) Regulations under this paragraph are to be made by statutory instrument.

-(9) Regulations under this paragraph may not be made unless a draft of the statutory instrument containing the regulations has been laid before Parliament and approved by a resolution of each House of Parliament.

-(10) This paragraph expires at the end of the period of 5 years beginning with the day on which it comes into force unless the power conferred by it is exercised during that period.]
+(2) The education administrator of a further education body has the power to act on behalf of the further education body for the purposes of provision contained in any legislation which confers a power on the further education body or imposes a duty on it.

+(3) In sub-paragraph (2) “legislation” means provision made by or under any Act.

 61

-The administrator of a company--
+The education administrator --

+(a) may appoint or remove the clerk to the further education body,

-(a) may remove a director of the company, and
+(b) may appoint or remove the chief executive of the relevant institution, and

-(b) may appoint a director of the company (whether or not to fill a vacancy).
+(c) may appoint or remove the principal of the relevant institution.

 62

-The administrator of a company may call a meeting of members or creditors of the company [may--
+The education administrator of a further education body may call a meeting of members or creditors of the further education body [may--

-(a) call a meeting of members of the company;
+(a) call a meeting of members of the further education body;

-(b) seek a decision on any matter from the company's creditors].
+(b) seek a decision on any matter from the further education body's creditors].

 63

-The administrator of a company may apply to the court for directions in connection with his functions.
+The education administrator of a further education body may apply to the court for directions in connection with his functions.

 64

-(1) A company in administration or an officer of a company in administration may not exercise a management power without the consent of the administrator.
+(1) A further education body in education administration or the clerk to the further education body or chief executive of the relevant institution may not exercise a management power without the consent of the education administrator.

 (2) For the purpose of sub-paragraph (1)--